 CCSO grew from Anne Scott’s wish to have an ensemble opportunity for her adult cello students.
 A cup of coffee with violinist Brigit Knecht in the spring of 2009 was all it took propel the idea into a reality.
 With Brigit as conductor, rehearsals began in September 2009 at Hillhurst United church with a small but dedicated group of 18 musicians.
 In the Fall of 2010 Brigit relocated to Ottawa, Ontario and Anne moved to the podium with violinist Diane Valentine on board as associate director and violin coach.
-Now, CCSO is 35 – 45 members strong and rehearses in the spacious Fitzgerald Hall in St. Matthews United church.
+Now, CCSO is 35 – 45 members strong and rehearses in the spacious Father Anthony Hall in St. Mary and St. Paul Coptic Orthodox Church.

 Anne’s cello studies began in Edmonton, Alberta and continued at the U of A, Mount Royal College, Banff School of Fine Arts & the Stanford Summer String Institute.
 Her teachers & mentors include Claude Kenneson, Tsuyoshi Tsutsumi, Harvey Shapiro and John Kadz.

 Anne’s music career has included teaching, coaching, adjudicating, conducting and performing as both a soloist and in ensembles large and small across Canada and into the United States.

 Anne is presently the principal cellist of both the Calgary Civic Symphony and the Symphony of the Kootenays, and also performs with the Calgary Philharmonic Orchestra, the Red Deer symphony and her own String Quartet ‘Black Dress’.
 She is a busy freelance musician who enjoys the wide variety of music styles that freelancing offers.